-Accumulated compensated absences are computed and recorded in the basic financial statements of the District.
-At June 30, 2022, there were no accumulated liabilities, including salary related payments (expected to be financed by General Fund revenues) for accumulated compensated absences.
+Accumulated sick leave at June 30, 2022 has been computed and recorded in the basic financial statements of the District.
+Employees who leave the District are entitled to reimbursement for a portion of their unused sick days.
+At June 30, 2022, the accumulated liabilities, including salary related payments, (expected to be financed by the various District funds) for accumulated sick leave amounted to \$76,650.

-9. Retirement Plan
+11. Retirement Plan

 Governmental Accounting Standards Board (GASB) Statement No. 68, Accounting and Financial Reporting for Pensions, and Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date, were implemented by the District during the fiscal year ended June 30, 2015.
 These Statements establish standards for measuring and recognizing liabilities, deferred outflows of resources, deferred inflows of resources, and expense/expenditures.
 For defined benefit pensions, the Statements identify the methods and assumptions that should be used to project benefit payments, discount projected benefit payments to their actuarial present value, and attribute that present value to periods of employee service.

 Note disclosure and required supplementary information requirements about pensions also are addressed.
 Distinctions are made regarding the particular requirements for employers based on the number of employers whose employees are provided with pensions through the pension plan and whether pension obligations and pension plan assets are shared.
 Cost sharing employers are those whose employees are provided with defined benefit pensions through cost-sharing multiple-employer pension plans - pension plans in which the pension obligations to the employees of more than one employer are pooled and plan assets can be used to pay the benefits of the employees of any employer that provides pensions through the pension plan.